RequestNetwork/docker-images/request-node/README.md

 ## Usage

 This image is stored on [Docker Hub](https://hub.docker.com/r/requestnetwork/request-node).
+For a complete example, see the [docker-compose.yml](../docker-compose.yml) file.

 To run the Docker image, you can execute:
 ```bash
 docker run -p 3000:3000 --env MNEMONIC=<your mnemonic> requestnetwork/request-node